 These days, fortunately, we can wear (and weave with) any shade of green we like without worry.
 In fact, many of us will be wearing green this St. Patrick’s Day for good luck.
 Of course, there are some who still view green with a suspicious eye.
 To this day, some professional seamstresses view green as an unlucky color, quite possibly because of this deadly-dye debacle.

-If you enjoyed this story and want to know more about the deadly green dye and other stories of the terrible things people did to themselves all in the name of fashion, including crinolines that catch fire, check out Alison Matthews David’s book Fashion Victims: The Dangers of Dress Past and Present (affiliate link) (and if you wish I had stuck to writing about Donegal Tweed, there is a lovely article about Eddie Doherty—one of the last handweavers of Donegal Tweed—in the November/December 2011 issue of Handwoven).
+If you enjoyed this story and want to know more about the deadly green dye and other stories of the terrible things people did to themselves all in the name of fashion, including crinolines that catch fire, check out Alison Matthews David’s book Fashion Victims: The Dangers of Dress Past and Present.
+And if you wish I had stuck to writing about Donegal tweed, there is a lovely article about Eddie Doherty—one of the last handweavers of Donegal tweed—in the November/December 2011 issue of Handwoven.